Fantasy Prologue: "The Dragon Diaries"

 - An excerpt from ‘A Baptism of Fire: The Dragon-Age ’ by Guda Badawi.

 There had been an advert posted in the local newspaper in the northern city of Albooma.
-An advert for a Death Collector, that was a name for someone who organised and cleared someone's personal belongings after they had died.
+An advert for a Death Collector, that was the name for someone who helped to organise and clear someone's personal belongings after they had died.
+Everyone thought it was a joke - an advert for a Death Collector in a town where everyone was dead, and had been dead for 90 years.
+But Djamila recognised the name on the advert...
+Hazif, the once infamous, but then quickly and unexplainably removed, poet.

 By Caroline Hamar